GarysCorner/CodeJamAlienLanguage/README.md

 #Problem A. Alien Language
 ##From https://code.google.com/codejam/contest/90101/dashboard

-This contest is open for practice.
-You can try every problem as many times as you like, though we won't keep track of which problems you solve.
-Read the Quick-Start Guide to get started.
-Small input
-10 points
-Solve A-small
-Large input
-23 points
-Solve A-large
 Problem

 After years of study, scientists at Google Labs have discovered an alien language transmitted from a faraway planet.
 The alien language is very unique in that every word consists of exactly L lowercase letters.
 Also, there are exactly D words in this language.